College of Education and Human Development

 If you're looking for a major where you can make a difference and create change, Family Social Science is where you belong.
 FSoS draws from multiple disciplines such as human development, sociology, and psychology.
 Professors see you as a whole person, are interested in what you have to say, and are committed to your success.
 You'll be prepared for a variety of career paths in a tight-knit supportive department.

-A Bachelor’s degree in Family Social Science will prepare you to understand how diverse families, couples, and individuals develop throughout their lives, and the impact that social policies and systems have on them.
+A bachelor’s degree in family social science will prepare you to understand how diverse families, couples, and individuals develop throughout their lives, and the impact that social policies and systems have on them.
 Our undergraduate major and minors integrate well with other programs so you can design a unique path that works for you.

 You will build skills to explore scientific findings, translate and apply research, and implement evidence-based practices that enhance the lives of families, couples, and individuals.
 Our focus on social justice and reducing disparities – racial, financial, and social – will prepare you for a fulfilling career.